File system sharing (osxfs)Estimated reading time: 15 minutes

 What you can expect

-We will continue to work toward an optimized shared file system implementation on the Beta channel of Docker for Mac.
+We continue to work toward an optimized shared file system implementation on the Edge channel of Docker Desktop for Mac.

-You can expect some of the performance improvement work mentioned above to reach the Beta channel in the coming release cycles.
+You can expect some of the performance improvement work mentioned above to reach the Edge channel in the coming release cycles.

 that time, we would be very happy to collaborate with you on improving the